Skip to main content

 STP - Root Bridge

-From the Root Bridge, the Path Cost (STP Path Cost) is determined, and the path to the Root Bridge that has the highest cost will be shut down (the segment between two switches).
+From the Root Bridge, the Path Cost is determined, and the path to the Root Bridge that has the highest cost will be shut down (the segment between two switches).
 The paths to the Root Bridge with the lowest costs will remain open for network traffic.
 If traffic has to travel between multiple switches to get to the Root Bridge, the path with the fewest switches to pass through will remain open (every switch passed through adds a cost to the path).

 clipboard_ec4a620146eaea2c28c5b1f5818c2e78e.png